 It’s a good idea to have a helper who can lift equipment and supplies up to you rather than you having to climb off the ladder onto the roof while carrying these items.

 Of course, follow the directions for any cleaning agents you use, and get tips on how to use a pressure washer, if you don’t have experience or if you borrow or rent one you are not used to using.

 This is also a good time to inspect your home’s gutters and downspouts.
 They should be cleaned of debris as well to prevent them from overflowing next to your home’s foundation – which is a major source of basement leaks.
-Gutters in poor condition should be replaced.
+Gutters in poor condition should be replaced, or go directly to the gutter cost calculator for a free online estimate.
 If your home is surrounded by large trees, and gutters fill with leaves, consider adding gutter guards for prevention.